2020 marked a dramatic shift in how people approach work.

 They called it the “Great Resignation.”

-These are already values I prioritize at Awesome Motive because I believe that purpose and well-being inside and out of work fuel creativity and excellence at work.
+I already prioritize these core values at Awesome Motive because I believe that purpose and well-being inside and out of work fuel creativity and excellence at work.

 Key Takeaways